Generating Executable Action Plans with Environmentally-Aware Language Models

-We propose a new method to address these issues while generating low-level action plans from high-level task specifications.
-Our approach is inspired by Huang et al., 2022 \cite{huang2022language}.
-From an \textit{Example Dataset} (see \S \ref{sec:eval}) using the ActivityPrograms knowledge base collected by \cite{puig2018virtualhome}, we sample an example similar to the query task and environment and use it to design a prompt for a LLM, details of which are given in Section \ref{section:prompt}.
-We then use the LLM to autoregressively generate candidates for each action step and objects associated with that action step.
-We design multiple scores to rank the generated candidates, including LLM probability for the action and object, a matching score for the generated action to the closest action in the corpus of available actions, a matching score for the object to the corpus of available objects in the scene, an object disambiguation score, etc. (see \S \ref{section:action} and \ref{section:object}).
-After the top candidate is selected, we append it to the action plan and repeat this process till the entire action plan is generated.
+We propose a novel method to address these issues while generating low-level action plans from high-level task specifications.
+Our approach is an extension to Huang et al., 2022 \cite{huang2022language}.
+From an \textit{Example set} (see \S \ref{sec:eval}) using the ActivityPrograms knowledge base collected by Puig et al., 2018 \cite{puig2018virtualhome}, we sample an example similar to the query task and environment and use it to design a prompt for a LLM (details of which are given in \S \ref{section:prompt}).
+We then use the LLM to autoregressively generate candidates for each action step.
+To rank the generated candidates, we design multiple scores for the actions and their associated objects (see \S \ref{section:action} and \S \ref{section:object}).
+After the top candidate is selected, we append it to the action plan and repeat the process until the entire action plan is generated.

-To evaluate our approach, we use the recently released VirtualHome environment \cite{puig2018virtualhome}.
-We use several metrics (details in \S \ref{section:metrics}), including executability, Longest Common Subsequence (LCS), and final graph correctness to autonomously test generated action plans on VirtualHome, enabling us to compare our approach against plans generated by Huang et al., 2022 \cite{huang2022language}, which represents a state-of-the-art baseline.
-Overall, we found that our method increased action plan executability and final graph correctness by \textbf{5.3\%} and \textbf{8.9\%} respectively over \cite{huang2022language}.
+To evaluate our action plans, we use the recently released VirtualHome interface \cite{puig2018virtualhome} (Figure \ref{fig:img1} shows a visualization of an example action plan running in VirtualHome).
+We use several metrics (details in \S \ref{section:metrics}), including executability, Longest Common Sub-sequence (LCS), and final graph correctness to autonomously test generated action plans on VirtualHome.
+Overall, we found that our method increased action plan executability and correctness by 310\% and 147\% respectively over a state-of-the-art baseline.

-In summary, we propose a novel approach using LLMs to generate low-level action plans from high-level tasks that are directly executable.
-In particular, we contribute: \begin{itemize} \item A method for conditioning LLM-generated action plans on an agent's environment without any fine-tuning, \item A method to disambiguate and associate objects in an environment to action steps, \item An experimental evaluation of our approach on the VirtualHome platform and an evaluation methodology with metrics that enable future direct comparisons of robot action plan generation. \end{itemize}